Our Impact

 Good Health & Wellbeing (SDG 3)

-All our projects promote healthy lifestyles and improve mental and physical wellbeing, be they growing or sensory gardens, play or rehabilitation equipment, or seating areas fostering social cohesion.
+All our projects promote healthy lifestyles and improve mental and physical wellbeing; they include growing and sensory gardens, play and rehabilitation equipment, and seating areas fostering social cohesion.

 Quality Education (SDG 4)

-The majority of our projects include growing garden elements, helping to educate people about food provenance, how to grow fruit and vegetables and healthy eating.
+The majority of our projects include growing garden elements, helping to educate people about food provenance, teaching them life skills including how to grow fruit and vegetables, promoting sustainability.

-And many of our projects involve building outdoor learning classrooms which enhance learning opportunities for all, but are particularly beneficial to support those with additional needs.
+Many of our projects involve educational elements including physical and cognitive development equipment and outdoor classrooms which enhance learning opportunities.
+These builds are particularly beneficial to support those with additional needs.

 Water Sanitation (SDG 6)

-We returned to Zambia in 2024 to fund a bore hole in a rural community and part-fund a truck that is being used by an NGO in the creation of more bore holes across the region.
+We returned to Zambia in 2024 to construct a borehole in a rural community and part-fund a truck that is being used by an NGO in the creation of more boreholes across the region.
+We returned in 2025 for the launch of our Splash Ambassadors programme and created another borehole and 20 keyhole gardens alongside the community for which they were for.

-Example: We’ve launched Splash Zambia in a commitment to supporting SDG 6.
+Example: we launched Splash Zambia in a commitment to supporting SDG 6.

 Reduced Inequalities (SDG 10)